ENate/apin-fs-paper/README.md

      python train_model.py

-To visualize Performance statitics for the Training and Testing data sets for different Algorithms:
+To visualize the Performance statitics for the Training and Testing data sets for different Algorithms:

 For the heart disease data set: